 - Enhanced athletic performance and functional movement.

-- We love variety in a workout, and the landmine squat has many different variations.
+- We love variety in a workout, and the landmine squat has many variations.

 - Increased range of motion, allowing for deeper squats and greater muscle activation.

-- Engages multiple muscle groups simultaneously, including the quadriceps, hamstrings, glutes, and calves, leading to overall muscle development.
+- Engages multiple muscle groups simultaneously, including the quadriceps, hamstrings, glutes, and calves.

 - Due to the fixed position of one end of the barbell and the more stable and predictable bar path, landmine exercises can be an extremely valuable tool to reduce the chance of injury.